Last Updated on December 20, 2022 by ThoughtsStained

 Now, separated by time and space, Sanda and Biran must fight to put things right.

 I already fell in love with O’Keefe’s work from her Scorched Continent series, but this book just takes everything up a notch.
-I absolutely loved Sanda and Tomas.
-Biran broke my heart, but I loved him, too.
-And Bero…well, you’ll just have to read for yourself to figure out that one.
-The politics were fantastic, the way the multi-POVs spanned across different timelines were delivered was impeccable.
-The worldbuilding was fantastic and the inclusiveness just reminded me I wished all books were written with that kind of care.
+Plus, her characterization was top-notch.
+I love Sanda and Tomas.
+Biran will break your heart, but you’ll love him, too.
+And Bero…well, you’ll just have to read for yourself to figure out that one. 😉